 In 1994 The Orleans Farmers' Market started with a handful of vendors in the parking lot of the Orleans Bowling Alley.

-We have worked hard for the last 25 years to educate the community on the benefits of locally grown produce.
+We have worked hard for the last 28 years

-You get first hand info about how to grow your own food and the added nutrition fresh produce provides, many vendors supply recipes
+- 1) You get first hand info about how to grow your own food and the added nutrition fresh produce provides.

 This is where weekly food conversations happen

 - 4) Gardening improves your connection to the environment

 - 6) Good nutrition helps achieve overall health